zradmila/dependencies/README.md

 Hint: to specify the config, use the config=PATH query parameter.
 E.g. `http://64.129.58.13/jbrowse/?config=my_folder%2Fconfig.json` where `my_folder%2Fconfig.json` is the [escaped](https://en.wikipedia.org/wiki/Percent-encoding) path to the config file.

 * [0.5] Give an in-depth explanation of the OSI model and how the TCP/IP stack works.
 Don't copy-paste descriptions from the internet; paraphrase and shorten as much as possible (imagine writing a cheat sheet for yourself)

+Open Systems Interconnection (OSI) model provides a standard for different computer systems to be able to communicate with each other (universal language for computer networking).
+A communication system is split into **seven** abstract layer, each one stacked upon the last.
+**--- software layers ---**
+1. Physical layer
+2. Data link layer
+3. Network layer
+**--- heart of OSI ---**
+4. Transport layer
+**--- hardware layerss ---**
+5. Session layer
+6. Presentation layer
+7. Application layer